akasha-archer/AccessHealthNYC/README.md

 ### Previous version available here >> https://github.com/akasha-archer/C4QHackathonApp

-AccessHealth (in progress) provides uninsured and low income New Yorkers with a list of NYC Health and Hospital Corporation (HHC) facilities that provide medical services on a sliding scale.
+AccessHealth (in progress) provides uninsured and low income New Yorkers with a list of medical facilities that provide services on a sliding scale.
+It also includes a calculator that informs them of the cost for services--based on income level and family size--at NYC Health and Hospital Corporation (HHC) facilities.

 ### Screens for MVVM Architecture